NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Method

 The purpose of each of the constraints is as follows: \eqref{eqn:dynamics} and \eqref{eqn:invariance} ensure that the trajectories are feasible with respect to the continuous swing-phase dynamics and the discrete impact dynamics; \eqref{eqn:feasibility} enforces joint limits in position, velocity, and torque; and \eqref{eqn:constraints} encodes gait characteristics such as step clearance, step length, and timing.

 Importantly, the cost function and additional constraints (4) are often used to shape the desired behavior of the resulting gait patterns.
 This has been demonstrated in earlier work to be a straightforward method of personalizing and ``stylizing'' the desired robotic motions \cite{tucker2021preference}.
-Solving the NLP in the above formulation is relatively fast (e.g. under 30 seconds on an Apple M3 Pro), allowing for quick turnaround times when tuning gait constraints.
+Solving the NLP in the above formulation is relatively fast (e.g. under 30 seconds on an Apple M3 Pro), allowing for quicker turnaround times when tuning gait constraints compared to tuning reward weights in an RL context.
 For this reason, a key advantage of our work is the ability to systematically combine the ease of tuning afforded via offline gait libraries with the robustness afforded via reinforcement learning.